Goals

 • Table 5.
 Publications of Those in Training:

-• For competing renewal applications, include publications from all individuals appointed to the training grant in the previous 10 years.
+• Include publications from all individuals appointed to the training grant in the previous 10 years. (competing renewal (Type 2))

-• For new competing applications, include publications only from individuals who would have been eligible for the training grant (U.S. citizens or permanent residents) in the previous 10 years.
+• Include publications only from individuals who would have been eligible for the training grant (U.S. citizens or permanent residents) in the previous 10 years. (new competing)

 • Table 8.
 Program Outcomes:

-• For competing renewal applications, include current trainees and those who were supported by this training grant in the previous 15 years in Part I. Trainees clearly associated with the training grant but supported by other HHS or NIH funds in the previous 15 years are reported in Part II.
+• Include current and former trainees supported by this training grant in the previous 15 years in Part I. Trainees clearly associated with the training grant but supported by other HHS or NIH funds in the previous 15 years are reported in Part II.
 Part III is required only if an expansion of slots is requested.
 Please include only those who completed the program in the previous 5 years and who would have been eligible for an NIH training grant.

-• For new competing applications, only Part III is required.
-Please include only those who completed the program in the previous 5 years and who would have been eligible for an NIH training grant.
+• For new competing applications (Type 1), only Part III is required.
+Please include only those who completed the training in the previous 5 years and who would have been eligible for an NIH training grant.

 Pre-Doctoral Trainees